MicroStrategy/rest-api-docs/docs/common-workflows/manage-transformation-objects/retrieve-a-transformations-definition.md

    Sample Response Code: 204 (The changeset is deleted successfully.)

-## Retrieve a Transformation's Definition with Transformation Attribute Form Expressions in Tree and Tokens Formats
+## Retrieve a transformation's definition with transformation attribute form expressions in tree and tokens formats

 In this sample workflow, you want to get the definition of the `"2 Weeks Ago"` transformation object, with its transformation attribute form expressions returned in tree and tokens formats.
 The object ID of the transformation is `6CB9ABB711D3E4F11000E887EC6DE8A4`.
 The transformation is in the MicroStrategy Tutorial project and its project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.